mobilemind/logogoin/README.md

 LoGoGoIn.

 ## Version Notes
+Version 0.0.13: no functional changes; tons of changes to CI & badging and README

+Version 0.0.12: not sure what happened to this build

 Version 0.0.11: January 16, 2015 Update package.json to use latest uglify

 Version 0.0.10: May 9, 2014 Update package.json to use latest jshint and uglify (re-committed 06-01-14)